Kotlin/KEEP/proposals/context-parameters.md

 ### JVM ABI and Java compatibility

-**§7.8** *(JVM and Java compatibility)*: In the JVM a function with context parameters is represented as a function with additional parameters.
+**§7.8** *(JVM and Java compatibility, functions)*: In the JVM a function with context parameters is represented as a function with additional parameters.
 In particular, the order is:
 1. Context parameters, if present;
 2. Extension receiver, if present;
 3. Regular value parameters.

 Note that parameter names do not impact JVM ABI compatibility, but we use the names given in parameter declarations as far as possible.

+**§7.9** *(JVM and Java compatibility, properties)*: In the JVM a property with context parameters is represented by its corresponding getter and/or setter.
+This representation follows the same argument order described in §7.8.

 ## Q&A about design decisions